Zimbabwean English: Cultivated accents

-Broad Accents
+Broad accents

 On the other hand, rural and urban working class speakers, are heavily influenced by their native languages (these groups are also mocked as SRBs whose accents betray their strong rural background).
 This "broad" variety is most associated with the working class, rural persons, low socioeconomic status, and limited education.
 These three sub-varieties have also been called "Cultivated ZimE", "General ZimE", and "Broad ZimE", respectively.
 Broad accents roughly approximates the English as a second-language varieties of English.
 This variety has been stigmatised by middle and upper middle class English speakers and is considered a vernacular or improper form of Zimbabwean English.
 A notable trend by broad speakers is a growing preference for English names that are direct translations from African languages.
 This is largely due to the prestige of English in society, their limited education and the aspiration of parents for their children to move into the middle classes or pursue opportunities abroad.
-Such names generally appear non-standard to native English speakers and are usually viewed humorously by middle class Zimbabweans and Britons, Irish people and Australians, when they interact with broad speakers abroad.
+Such names generally appear non-standard to native English speakers and are usually viewed humorously by middle class Zimbabweans and native speakers such as Britons, Americans, Irish people and Australians, when they interact with broad speakers abroad.
 Examples of such names include Innocent, Fortunate, Blessing and Lovemore.
 Notable speakers of the broad Zimbabwean accent are Jonathan Moyo and Winky D.